 Stub for off-airport or airstrip evaluation

-Contributor Patrick Romano has written a few articles as part of a series on backcountry flying strategy, aptly titled The Approach. complete with videos a detailed explanation of methodology/philosophy.
+Contributor Patrick Romano has written a few articles as part of a series on backcountry flying strategy, aptly titled STOL Tips. complete with videos a detailed explanation of methodology/philosophy.